 Before you can truly begin to assess the importance of long-term insurance for assisted living, you must know what long-term insurance actually is!
 Keep in mind that working with a trusted insurance agent will be incredibly beneficial for navigating the confusing waters of healthcare.

-Strictly speaking, long term inurances is used to cover and assist with the cost of long care services, as most traditional health insurance cannot and will not help cover long-lasting issues that affect one’s daily life activities.
-As you get older, it is more likely that you’ll require assistance in daily areas such as bathing and dressing.
-Things like this are known as ADLs or Activities of Daily Living.
-This can also extend into staying at assisted living facilities which is a place where you can receive care to help with ADL issues.
-Whether you are at home or in a facility, having long-term care services are vital to your health.
+Strictly speaking, long-term insurance is used to cover and assist with the cost of long-term care services, as most traditional health insurance cannot and will not help cover long-lasting issues that affect one’s daily living activities.
+As you get older, it is more likely that you’ll require assistance in daily activities such as bathing and dressing.
+Daily tasks like this are known as ADLs or Activities of Daily Living.
+This can also extend into staying at a long-term care facility which is a place where you can receive nursing care to help with ADL issues.
+Whether you are at home or in a facility, having long-term personal care services are vital to your health.

-It is important to know that long-term care is not necessarily medical, but rather assists with frequent and necessary tasks.
+It is important to know that long-term care is not necessarily medical care, but rather assists with frequent and necessary daily tasks.
 When finding your long-term insurance plan, you will decide on the coverage you need and pay premiums each month.
-A premium is the monthly payment you make to your insurance company.
-You pay premiums for long term insurance, and when you need a service like assisted living, it will be ready for you.
+A premium is the payment you make to your insurance company.
+You pay monthly premiums for long-term insurance, and when you need a service like assisted living and homemaker services, it will be ready for you.

 What It Covers

 While covered care will vary between plans and companies, there are some basic ways to measure the need for long-term care that insurance typically makes sure to cover.
 These are divided into at least two categories: Activities of Daily Living or ADLs, and Instrumental Activities of Daily Living, or IADLs.
 ADLs are essential to everyday life, and can include the following: